 “May you live to be 100, and may the last voice you hear be mine.” –Frank Sinatra

-Although Frank isn’t able to celebrate his centennial with us, my God, does he live.
+Although Frank isn’t able to celebrate his centennial with us, I can certainly argue that he lives on.

 This man is the personification of vocal talent, so it’s no surprise to see him billed as “The Voice.”
 While it’s difficult to give form to a formless concept, I believe that this formless part of Frank is his very soul and legacy, still affecting us today.
 His voice can still warm a room when a glossy record swirls nearby and it can still light up any screen with its legendary presence.
-Frank Sinatra has been making the world swoon for generations, and mine is neither the first nor the last that will fall in love with his immense body of work.
+Frank Sinatra has been making the world swoon for generations, and I am neither the first nor the last person who has fallen in love with his immense body of work.

 Francis Albert Sinatra was born in an upstairs tenement at 415 Monroe Street in Hoboken, New Jersey, on December 12th, 1915.
 His parents, Natalina “Dolly” Garaventa and Antonino Martino “Marty” Sinatra, were Italian immigrants, who eloped on Valentine’s Day of 1913 and married in a civil ceremony in Jersey City.